 When multiple accounts are present on the computer, while booting you will be prompted to select a user during logon.
 The password will also be required if that user account has one set up.
 Even if you are the only user on the computer, you will be still be asked to enter your password.
 This is obviously a good thing for security but if other accounts are very rarely used or you’re the only user that ever uses the computer, it can become a pain to constantly have to enter the password.

 Thankfully Windows has the built in ability to allow a user to automatically logon without typing their password.
 As you might expect, the option is hidden away slightly to stop general users bypassing their own password too easily, which can reduce security.
 Once accessed, it is easy to setup and change, here are three different ways to enable the Windows auto logon function.
 All methods work on Windows XP, Vista, 7, 8.x and 10 unless stated.
-Please be aware that enabling auto logon makes your computer more convenient to use but anyone can simply turn on the computer and access your personal data, so it’s less secure than logging on manually.
-That needs to be taken into account.

 If you want a small and simple tool that allows you to quickly enable or disable the Windows auto logon feature, then Autologon by Sysinternals will do the job.
 It’s a tiny portable executable and currently only 135KB in size when extracted from the Zip.